mariadb-operator/mariadb-operator/docs/GALERA.md

 ## Agent auth methods

-As previously mention in the [data-plane](#data-plane) section, the agent exposes an API to remotely manage the MariaDB Galera cluster.
-The following authentication methods are supported to ensure secure access:
+As previously mentioned in the [data-plane](#data-plane) section, the agent exposes an API to remotely manage the MariaDB Galera cluster.
+The following authentication methods are supported to ensure that only the operator is able to call the agent:

 #### `ServiceAccount` based authentication

-The operator uses its `ServiceAccount` token as a mean of  authentication to communicating with the agent, which subsequently verifies the token by creating a [`TokenReview` object](https://kubernetes.io/docs/reference/kubernetes-api/authentication-resources/token-review-v1/).
+The operator uses its `ServiceAccount` token as a mean of  authentication for communicating with the agent, which subsequently verifies the token by creating a [`TokenReview` object](https://kubernetes.io/docs/reference/kubernetes-api/authentication-resources/token-review-v1/).
 This is the default authentication method and will be automatically applied by setting:

 ```yaml
 apiVersion: k8s.mariadb.com/v1alpha1